Where Do ‘We Buy Any Car’ Sell Their Cars?

 With more than 400 branches across the UK, We Buy Any Car is one of the biggest and most recognised auto dealerships in the country.
 Headquartered in Surrey, the industry giant employees more than 700 people and prides itself on quick and easy service.

-The promises are lofty, with the company pledging to “sell your car in under an hour” and value your car in just 60 seconds.
+The company’s promises are lofty, pledging to “sell your car in under an hour” and value your car in just 60 seconds.
 The service has been an undeniable hit with British motorists, who have left more than 100,000 reviews on Trustpilot and an overall rating of ‘excellent’.
 That said, the reviews aren’t all glowing – we’ll touch more on that later.

 Where do We Buy Any Car sell their cars?
 When you sell your vehicle to this company, it’s generally heading straight to a nearby dealership where it will be sold at a profit to another driver.
 Alternatively, it may be listed on an online ‘car supermarket’ where it will also be sold at a profit.